Clay, by David Almond

-Nobody does dreamy magical realism like David Almond.
+Nobody does dreamy magical realism quite like David Almond.
 I'm not usually a magical realism sort of gal, but he's really something special.
-I think it's because his dialogue is so real you can almost hear it as you read, his storytelling is so straightforward and his prose is so matter-of-fact -- he doesn't get all flowery and flashy and mystical and annoying like Francesca Lia Block.
+I think it's because his dialogue is so real you can almost hear it as you read, his storytelling is so straightforward and his prose is so matter-of-fact—he doesn't get all flowery and flashy and mystical and annoying like Francesca Lia Block.

-13-year-old Davie and Geordie are your average small town 1960s kids.
+In Clay, 13-year-old Davie and Geordie are pretty average small town 1960s kids.
 They're altar boys.
 They swipe cigarettes from their parents, occasionally steal sacramental wine from the church and get into fights with the boys from the neighboring town.

 The boys learn that the new boy is a gifted sculptor.
 Geordie loses interest, partly because he's... not interested... but also because Stephen Rose obviously doesn't want to be his friend.
 He only wants Davie.
 And then he lets Davie in on his secret: Stephen Rose has the power to bring his creations to life, and he thinks that Davie has the same talent.

 Somehow, David Almond manages to explore good and evil, creation and destruction, religion, families, friends and responsibility in less than 250 pages.
 Not only that, but he does it without ever being heavy-handed, preachy or moralistic.
 He just tells his story.
 Brilliant.